MES Architecture: System Layers and Hierarchy

 - Key Responsibilities:

-- Tracks production progress and generates reports.
+- Maintains production records and generates compliance reports.

 - Modules: